 Status Reports

 Except with respect to investigations which have not resulted in a notice of an anti- doping rule violation pursuant to Rule 14.1.1, the Anti-Doping Organisations referenced in Rule 14.1.2 shall be regularly updated on the status and findings of any review or proceedings conducted pursuant to Rule 7, 8 or 13 and shall be provided with a prompt written reasoned explanation or decision explaining the resolution of the matter.
-DFSNZ may also update the Sports Tribunal on the status of proceedings conducted pursuant to Rule 13.
+The Commission may also update the Sports Tribunal on the status of proceedings conducted pursuant to Rule 13.

 Confidentiality

-The recipient organisations shall not disclose this information beyond those Persons with a need to know (which would include the appropriate personnel at the applicable National Olympic and/or Paralympic Committee, National Federation, and team in a Team Sport) until DFSNZ has made Public Disclosure as required by Rule 14.3.
+The recipient organisations shall not disclose this information beyond those Persons with a need to know (which would include the appropriate personnel at the applicable National Olympic and/or Paralympic Committee, National Federation, and team in a Team Sport) until the Commission has made Public Disclosure as required by Rule 14.3.

 Notice of Anti-Doping Rule Violation or violations of Ineligibility or Provisional Suspension Decisions and Request for Files